 - up to one year (if a second or subsequent DUI conviction).

-Note that a person can challenge this suspension by requesting a DMV hearing.
+Note that you can challenge this suspension by requesting a DMV hearing.
+You make this request by:

 - contacting a Driver Safety Office (located in the county where the arrest was made), and